KMI-KPZ/Albatross/geojson_format.md

 # Format of the GeoJSON

-The expansion of the GeoJSON with multidimensional data should be in the `propertys` field with the `OBSERVATIONS` field:
+The expansion of the GeoJSON with multidimensional data should be in the `properties` field with the `OBSERVATIONS` field:

 ```json
 {